fraunhoferfokus/PasswordStrengthSonification/scripts/README.md

 ## Password strength estimation
 The password strength estimation algorithm and list of most common passwords are not part of this library, and solely at your discretion.
 For your convenience and a working example, we included the [zxcvbn] algorithm by Wheeler and a list of common passwords by Miessner in the `dep/estimator/` subfolder.
 Our optional `PasswordChecker` module uses this algorithm.

-When using a different password strength estimation algorithm, the password score of this algorithm needs to be normalized to a value between 0 (bad) and 10 (good).
-The method `scaleBetweenTwoRanges(...)` in the `PWSon_HelperFunctions.js` module provides this normalization.
+When using a different password strength estimation algorithm, the password score of this algorithm needs to be scaled/normalized to a value between 0 (bad) and 10 (excellent) for usage with the password sonification.
+The method `scaleBetweenTwoRanges(...)` in the `PWSon_HelperFunctions.js` module provides this normalization in form of linear scaling.

 ## General usage
 See the `examples/` subfolder for usage examples.
-The sonification designs can be used one by one or as part of a sonification group, where all run in parallel and are controlled by a `SonificationGroup` object.
+The sonification designs can be used one by one or as part of a sonification group, where all run in parallel and are controlled by an object of type  `SonificationGroup`.
+This class provides switching between the currently audible sonification and methods for changing parameters of all grouped sonifications.

 In your HTML, include a module script in the body which imports and initializes the sonification you want to use.
 ```